Contingency Response Airmen demonstrate speed, responsiveness during Bamboo Eagle 24-3

 |0

-This work, Contingency Response Airmen demonstrate speed, responsiveness during Bamboo Eagle 24-3 [Image 5 of 5], by Capt.
+This work, Contingency Response Airmen demonstrate speed, responsiveness during Bamboo Eagle 24-3, by Capt.
 Stephanie Squires, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.